ingeno/foundation-github-actions/actions/docker-deploy/README.md

 3. `tag` (optional, type: string): The tag of the built image.
 If not provided, the default value is "dev".

 4. `dockerfile` (optional, type: string): The location of the Dockerfile used to build the Docker image.
-If not provided, the default value is "dockerfile.yml".
+If not provided, the default value is "Dockerfile".

 ## Workflow Example